About

 at every governmental level:

-the consequences of local pollution, and slowly worsening weather.
+the consequences of local pollution, and slowly worsening global weather patterns.

 - spread information,